-In 1998, 46 states and numerous other jurisdictions entered into a historic, multibillion dollar agreement to settle consumer protection lawsuits filed by the states for the costs that they had incurred for treating the negative health effects of smoking.
-This agreement, referred to as the Master Settlement Agreement (MSA), imposed several health-related and advertising restrictions.
+In 1998, 46 states and numerous other jurisdictions entered into a historic, multibillion dollar agreement to settle lawsuits filed by the states for the costs that the states had incurred for treating the negative health effects of smoking.
+This agreement, referred to as the Master Settlement Agreement (MSA), imposed several health-related and advertising restrictions on settling tobacco manufacturers.
 In addition, the MSA requires the settling tobacco manufacturers to make annual payments to the settling states.
-Arkansas received about $1.6 billion from the settlement, a portion of which is paid yearly by the settling tobacco companies.
-Arkansas’s annual payment is approximately $60 million.
-The money is used for smoking cessation programs, healthcare research and as an offset to some of the costs that fall on states because of smoking-related illnesses.
+Arkansas’s annual payment is approximately $50 million.
+The money is used for a number of health related programs in Arkansas.
+These programs include the Arkansas Biosciences Institute, an agricultural and medical research consortium; the Medicaid Expansion Program, which provides Medicaid coverage for pregnant women and increases hospital benefits for Medicaid beneficiaries; the Prevention and Cessation Program, which aims to reduce tobacco use; and the Targeted State Needs Program, which includes support for public health programs for minorities, older Arkansans and residents of rural areas and the Delta.

-The Tobacco Division of the Attorney General’s Public Protection Department is responsible for enforcing the terms of the MSA in Arkansas.
+The Tobacco Division of the Attorney General’s Public Protection Department is responsible for enforcing the terms of the MSA.

-In addition to this responsibility, several Arkansas statutes related to tobacco sales are enforced by the Attorney General’s Office.
-These statutes relate to escrow payments made by certain tobacco manufacturers, the development and maintenance of an “Approved-for-Sale Directory” of cigarette brands that may be sold in the State, and the reporting or cigarette and “roll-your-own” cigarette sales by manufacturers, distributors, and wholesalers.
+In addition to this responsibility, several Arkansas statutes related to tobacco sales are enforced by the Attorney General’s office.
+These statutes relate to escrow payments made by certain tobacco non-settling tobacco manufacturers, the development and maintenance of an “Approved-for-Sale Directory” of cigarette brands that may be sold in the State, and the reporting of cigarette and “roll-your-own” cigarette sales by manufacturers, distributors, and wholesalers.

 Questions related to Arkansas tobacco reporting may be directed to firstname.lastname@example.org or by calling (501) 682-2007.